pndkr/mlisp/README.md

 #### `(len object)` → `number`

-`len` returns length of given objects, if it's a string or a symbol, it returns the number of its characters, if it's a list or a lambda, it returns the number of values inside it.
+`len` returns length of given objects, if it's a string or a symbol, it returns the number of its characters, if it's a list, it returns the number of values inside it.

 #### `(while value [value]...)` → `value`